Fundament-Software/scopes/doc/docs/module-core.md

 *inline*{.property} `infinite-range`{.descname} (*&ensp;T&ensp;*)[](#scopes.inline.infinite-range "Permalink to this definition"){.headerlink} {#scopes.inline.infinite-range}

-:   A `Generator` that iterates through all integer values starting
+:   A `Generator` that iterates through all integer values starting at 0.
+This
-    at 0.
-This generator does never terminate; when it exceeds the maximum integer value, it overflows and continues with the minimum integer value of that type.
+    generator never terminates; when it exceeds the maximum integer value, it overflows and continues with the minimum integer value of that type.

 *inline*{.property} `infix-op`{.descname} (*&ensp;pred&ensp;*)[](#scopes.inline.infix-op "Permalink to this definition"){.headerlink} {#scopes.inline.infix-op}